Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 ### Performance:
 - have synchronous properties of the communication mechanism (Coordination Model)
-- add resources to reduce bottlenekcs for the creation, initialization, persistence and destruction (Data Model)#
+- add resources to reduce bottlenekcs for the creation, initialization, persistence and destruction (Data Model)
 - monitore critical resources / system elements to be aware of (Resource Management)
 - ensure that values from elements after compile time do not pose unacceptable performance penalties (Binding Time)

 ### Usability:
--
+- adapting and configuring the system / game (Allocation of Responsibilities)
+- determine architectural elements visible to the end user (Mapping among Architectural Elements)
+- ensure resource limitations that the level of resources will not affect the users´ability to learn how to use the system (Resource Management)
+- binding time decisions should be under control that several configurations do not decrease confidence or satisfaction (Binding Time)

 The desing patterns are based on the book: Len Bass, Paul Clements, Rick Kazman.
 Software Architecture in Practice.
 Addison-Wesley, 3rd Edition.